 |Psychologist||performing the mental functions necessary for everyday life|

-Fees - You are responsible for any fees that the qualified practitioner charges to complete the form or to give us more information.
+You are responsible for any fees that the medical practitioner charges to complete the form or to give us more information.
 However, you may be able to claim these fees as medical expenses on line 330 or line 331 of your income tax and benefit return.

 - Date modified: